gbif/data-blog/content/post/2021-05-05-derivedDatasets.md

 To overcome this problem and any other situation in which a user wishes to assign a DOI to a subset of GBIF-mediated data, for which a DOI doesn't exist or isn't representative, we introduce the **Derived Dataset**.
 Simply put, a derived dataset is a citable record (with a unique DOI) representing a dataset that doesn't exist as a conventional, unfiltered GBIF.org download.
 So what does it take to create one and how do you do it?

 As a minimum you'll need two things: 1) a GBIF.org account and 2) a list of contributing (parent) datasets with record counts—i.e. how many records did each dataset contribute.
-If your data contains all available fields, you'll need to summarize it based on the `datasetKey` field.
+If your data contains all available fields from GBIF, you'll need to summarize it based on the `datasetKey` field.
 There are numerous ways of doing this in R, using Excel, datamash, and other similar tools.
 But in the end you'll want to have a list like this:

 ```
 <datasetKey 1>	<# records>
 <datasetKey 2>	<# records>
 <datasetKey 3>	<# records>
 ```
 etc.